Wiggins Adjustments

 Your rights when Wiggins Adjustments contacts you

-Debt collection rules vary by province, but consumer protection laws across Canada set limits on what Wiggins Adjustments can do when it contacts you.
+Debt collection rules differ by province, but in Canada, there are regulations on what Wiggins Adjustments can do when they contact you.

 Wiggins Adjustments can't make false or misleading statements, use profane or coercive language, or apply unreasonable pressure.
 Wiggins Adjustments can't keep contacting you at work after you've told them not to.